Getting in to and around the city centre

 Sheffield BID’s Mobile Sheffield scheme provides pavement mobility scooters, manual wheelchairs and tri walkers for use in Sheffield city centre.

-Whatever your age or walking ability, Mobile Sheffield has a range of reliable products to ensure people with walking difficulties or disabilities can access shops and local amenities.
+Whatever your age or walking ability, Mobile Sheffield provide a range of reliable products to ensure people with walking difficulties or disabilities can access shops and local amenities.

 No blue badge is needed.
 Equipment can be hired by anyone with mobility issues, whether this is due to age, disability or injury.